jeebaksabu2001/jeebak-sabu-portfolio/Analyzing Koala Physical Traits and Conservation Outcomes/README.md

 - Multiple linear regression
 - Conservation-focused data interpretation

-## Conclusion
+## ✅ Conclusion

-This project demonstrates how Python can be used to clean, analyse, and interpret biological data for conservation research.
-The analysis showed that koala physical characteristics are influenced by multiple factors, including body measurements and regional differences.
-These insights can help support data-driven conservation strategies by improving understanding of koala population variation and physical development.
+This project demonstrates how Python can be used to analyse biological data and generate insights for conservation research.
+The analysis showed that koala physical characteristics are influenced by multiple traits and regional differences.

+Overall, the project highlights how data analysis can support a better understanding of koala population variation, physical development, and conservation planning.